 2480 Municipal Government and Administration Prerequisite: GOV 1030.
 Socioeconomic influences on urban politics; machine, reform and post-reform political organization; systems of urban governance; budgeting and land-use issues.
 Credit: 3 semester hours.
 2490 Law Politics and the Individual Evolution of the laws as a result of the historical, social, political, and economic processes; special emphasis on contemporary American law affecting everyday life.
 Credit: 3 semester hours.
 2500 Environmental and Public Law Prerequisite: GOV 1030.
 The political issues surrounding environmental regulation, with an emphasis on bureaucratic and judicial administration of federal legislation governing air, water and land-use.
 Credit: 3 semester hours.
-2510 American Political Parties and Interest The nature and operation of the political process in the United States; organization and function of the political parties; nominations and elections; voting behavior, the nature of the two-party system; effects of social, economic and cultural forces upon party government; the dynamics of political power.
+2510 American Political Parties and Interest Groups The nature and operation of the political process in the United States; organization and function of the political parties; nominations and elections; voting behavior, the nature of the two-party system; effects of social, economic and cultural forces upon party government; the dynamics of political power.
 Credit: 3 semester hours.
 2520 Politics of Environment and Development An examination of the political dimensions of environmental issues and development issues in selected countries and regions around the world.
 Credit: 3 semester hours.
 2580 Judicial Process and Behavior Evaluation of the operation of the American legal system at the national and state levels.
 Credit: 3 semester hours.
 2600 Roman Law and Society A study of the society and institutions of ancient Rome as revealed in Roman law.
 No knowledge of classical languages is required.
 Credit: 3 semester hours.
 2640 Foreign Policy of the United States The origin, development and application of the major principles controlling American foreign relations.
 Credit: 3 semester hours.
-2650 Government and Politics of Western Europe Comparison of the political institutions of Great Britain, France, Germany, Italy and Spain; the role of the European Union in domestic politics of Western Europe and in the contemporary political problems Credit: 3 semester hours.
+2650 Government and Politics of Western Europe Introduction to contemporary Western European Political systems, institutions of those systems, and six major countries: Great Britain, France, Germany, Italy, Netherlands, and Spain.

-2660 Government and Politics of Eastern Europe Comparison of emerging democratic institutions in Central/Eastern Europe; transitions from socialist to market economies and the role of the European Union in the transformation of CEE countries.
 Credit: 3 semester hours.
+2660 Government and Politics of Eastern Europe Introduction to contemporary political systems in Central/Eastern Europe, institutions of those systems, and their transition from socialist to market economies, and transformation todemocratic institutions.
+Credit: 3 semester hours.

-2690 Government and Politics of Latin America The origin, structures and functions of Latin American governments.
+2670 European Union Politics Creation of the European Union and the politics of European integration; examines European Union activities and its role in policy development, common market and currency, and foreign affairs.
+Credit: 3 semester hours 2690 Government and Politics of Latin America The origin, structures and functions of Latin American governments.
 Credit: 3 semester hours.